N0ciple/n0ciple.github.io/_posts/2021-10-21-ethereum-mining-with-docker.md

 ---
 # About Ethereum and Ethereum mining

-**Ethereum** is the second most popular cryptocurency by volume on the internet.
-One nice things about it that it has been concieved to be **ASICs-proof**.
-You can _in theory_ only mine ETH on a GPU or CPU.
-It is to say that you could help secure the blockchain and more importantly **earn a bit of ETH** from you computer, no need for an expensive and **noisy ASIC miner** !
+**Ethereum** is the second most popular cryptocurrency by volume on the internet.
+One nice thing about it is that it has been conceived to be **ASICs-proof**.
+You can _in theory_, only mine ETH on a GPU or CPU.
+It is to say that you could help secure the blockchain and more importantly **earn a bit of ETH** from your computer.
+No need for an expensive and **noisy ASIC miner** !

-If you want to mine cryptocurency easily you can use premades binary (such as [T-Rex miner](https://trex-miner.com/)) or services (such as [NiceHash](https://www.nicehash.com/)).
-However bear in mind that most of these binaries or services take **a small fee**, generally arround **1%** of you hard-earned ETH.
-If you would rather keep these 1% for you or use **open source software**, this is possible thanks to [ethminer](https://github.com/ethereum-mining/ethminer)!
+If you want to mine cryptocurrency easily, you can use premade binaries (such as [T-Rex miner](https://trex-miner.com/)) or services (such as [NiceHash](https://www.nicehash.com/)).
+However, bear in mind that most of these binaries or services take **a small fee**, generally around **1%** of your hard-earned ETH.
+If you would rather keep this 1% for you or use **open-source software**, this is possible thanks to [ethminer](https://github.com/ethereum-mining/ethminer)!

-Ethminer is an opensource ethereum miner written in C++ and compatible with both AMD (through OpenCL) and Nvidia (through CUDA) GPUs.
-The latest release of ethminer is from **july 2019**, and are build against CUDA 9 at most.
-With **CUDA 9** you **will not** be able to run ethminer on the **most recents Nvida cards** (RTX 3000 series for example requires at least CUDA 11.1).
+Ethminer is an open-source Ethereum miner written in C++ and compatible with both AMD (through OpenCL) and Nvidia (through CUDA) GPUs.
+The latest release of ethminer is from **july 2019**, and is built against CUDA 9 at best.
+With **CUDA 9** you **will not** be able to run ethminer on the **most recent Nvidia cards** (RTX 3000 series, for example, requires at least CUDA 11.1).
 Therefore you will need to **build ethminer yourself** if you want to use recent GPUs.
-This is far from impossible but a bit tidious since ethminer uses Hunter to fetch some dependancies.
-Hunter uses Bintray, which have been [sunseted](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) on the 1rst of May 2021.
+This is far from impossible but a bit tedious since ethminer uses Hunter to fetch some dependencies.
+Hunter uses Bintray, which has been [sunseted](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) on the 1rst of May 2021.

-To keep this simple the easiest way is to use ethminer is to use a **docker container** that does all the hard work of building and runing ethminer for you.
-If you just want to use the docker image directly, jump to the [section](#running) about actually runnig ethminer.
-If you want some details about how to make the **Dockerfile** follow through the next section !
+To keep this simple, the easiest way to use ethminer is to use a **docker container** that does all the hard work of building and running ethminer for you.
+If you just want to use the Docker image directly, jump to the [section](#running) about actually running ethminer.
+If you want some details about how to make the **Dockerfile** follow through the next section!

 # Requirements

 For this project you will need to have :
 - A Linux machine with at least one Nvidia GPU.
 - Docker.
-Can be installed on linux with `curl https://get.docker.com | sh`
+It can be installed on linux with `curl https://get.docker.com | sh`
 - nvidia-docker.
-Can be installed on Debian based version of Linux with `sudo apt install nvidia-docker2`
+It can be installed on Debian based version of Linux with `sudo apt install nvidia-docker2`
 - The Nvidia drivers.
-Can be installed on Ubuntu with `sudo apt install nvidia-headless-470-server` if it was not already installed.
+It can be installed on Ubuntu with `sudo apt install nvidia-headless-470-server` if it was not already installed.

 # Creating the Dockerfile

-First, let's create a directory to work in, I will call it `ethminer-docker`.
-In our folder we will first create a script to launch ethminer.
+First, let us create a directory to work in, I will call it `ethminer-docker`.
+In our folder, we will first create a script to launch ethminer.
 Create a file `mining.sh` and write the following script:

 ```bash
 ethminer --HWMON 2 \
          -P $MINING_ADDRESS \
          --api-bind 0.0.0.0:3333
 ```
-`--HWMON 2` Enable harware monitoring \
+`--HWMON 2` Enable hardware monitoring \
 `-P $MINING_ADDRESS` Uses an environment variable to store the pool address + wallet \
 `--api-bind 0.0.0.0:3333` Enable the API on port 3333.
-There is no need to change the port, since we can expose a different port to the host with docker.
+There is no need to change the port, since we can expose a different port to the host with Docker.

 Your folder structure should now look like this:
 ```